Jill Biden to honor Joe at DNC amid dismay at those who pushed him aside

 After Biden stepped aside and endorsed Harris for president, the first lady posted a handwritten note on X, providing some insight into her thoughts on those that pressured Biden to leave the race: “To those who never wavered, to those who refused to doubt, to those who always believed, my heart is full of gratitude.
 Thank you for the trust you put in Joe — now it’s time to put that trust in Kamala.
 Love, Jill.”

-The first couple will only be in Chicago for Monday, when the president will also give an address, so as not to distract from the new Democratic ticket, the outlet reported.
+The first couple will only be in Chicago for Monday, so as not to distract from the new Democratic ticket, the outlet reported.

 This reasoning for the Bidens’ early departure differs from Politico’s report earlier this week that claimed that President Biden would not be staying for Barack Obama’s speech on Tuesday because he harbors “resentment” toward the former president.
 While Obama publicly did not support calls for his former vice president to leave, Obama allegedly privately raised concerns that he could not defeat Donald Trump in November.